mrpull/ansible-lab/docs/ansible-lab/docs/index.md

 # Modules

-Ansible Modules are pieces of code (usually written in Python or Powershell) used to accomplish a particular funtion like configure a user account, install a package, or verify a config file is in compliance.
+Ansible Modules are pieces of code (usually written in Python or PowerShell) used to accomplish a particular function like configure a user account, install a package, or verify a config file is in compliance.
 Hundreds of modules are included with Ansible.
 Modules are also fairly easily written to add functionality to Ansible.

 The directory of standard modules is [here](https://docs.ansible.com/ansible/latest/modules/modules_by_category.html#modules-by-category).